lambdaclass/spawned/README.md

 - Implement our own runtime.
 Currently we are reexporting tokio structs and traits.
 We would like to implement our own runtime, probably reusing the bits and parts that we find useful from tokio or other runtimes, as well as implementing our own improvements.
 - Implement a deterministic runtime.
 We think that comonware.xyz's implementation of a deterministic runtime is a great idea, and we plan to do the same or use it in `spawned`.

-# Threads or tasks?:
+# Versions:

 Two execution versions exist in their own submodules:
 - tasks: a runtime is required to run async/await code.
 The runtime is used in `spawned_rt::tasks` module that abstracts it.
 (Currently we are using tokio)
 - threads: no use of async/await.
-Just IO threads code.
+Just native OS threads code.

 While `tasks` version is the one we are testing in other projects, `threads` version is an exploratory work to try to figure out if a tasks based implementation can be imitated by a io::thread implementation with similar behavior.
 Performance comparisons are planned in the future and if we find some scenarios where `threads` version is useful (eg. projects with little or limited number of concurrent threads) we may maintain both, probably behind a feature flag.
 If we maintain both, the idea is that switching a project from one version to the other should require minimum effort.
 But currently we are prioritizing `tasks` version so some functionality may not be present in `threads` one.